LoyolaChicagoBooks/introcs-csharp/rst/dotnetapi.rst

 ====================

-These notes can only introduce so many classes and methods from the C# library.
+This book can only introduce so many classes and methods from the C# library.
 You should browse the MSDN .Net Framework Class Library's online documentation.

     http://msdn.microsoft.com/en-us/library/gg145045.aspx